-The proposed bill, titled the "Officer Jason Raynor Act," aims to strengthen legal protections for law enforcement officers and enhance penalties for crimes committed against them.
-Key amendments include a revision of the prohibition on the use of force to resist arrest or detention, clarifying that individuals are not justified in using force against law enforcement officers engaged in their official duties.
-The bill also introduces enhanced punishments for various offenses, such as murder and assault, when the victim is a law enforcement officer or other specified personnel.
+The proposed bill, titled the "Officer Jason Raynor Act," aims to strengthen legal protections for law enforcement officers and other specified personnel against criminal offenses.
+It amends several sections of Florida Statutes, including s.
+776.051, which revises the prohibition on the use or threatened use of force to resist arrest or detention.
+The bill clarifies that individuals are not justified in using force against law enforcement officers engaged in their official duties.
+Additionally, it enhances penalties for crimes committed against law enforcement personnel, including life imprisonment for certain murder charges when the victim is a law enforcement officer performing their duties.

 Statutes affected: H 175 Filed: 776.051, 782.065, 843.01